fhall/da336a/2-setup.md

 ## <a name="create-account"></a>Create an account

 The first thing you need to do is to create an account at GitHub.
-If you haven't done that already you can visit the https://github.com/[sign up page].
+If you haven't done that already you can visit the [sign up page](https://github.com/).
 The sign up process is simple and a free account gives you unlimited public repositories.
 GitHub also has a free student account with five private repositories.
-To request a student acount visit https://education.github.com/discount_requests/new[GitHub education]
+To request a student acount visit [GitHub education](https://education.github.com/discount_requests/new)

 ## <a name="create-repo"></a>Create a repository